-Special purpose or high-cost housing applications that exceed construction and soft costs of other applications received must be supported with other subsidy sources, especially in those cases where proposed costs significantly exceed those of other projects that meet AHFA's minimum Design Quality Standards and Construction Manual.
+Special purpose or high-cost housing applications that exceed construction and soft costs of other applications received must be supported with other subsidy sources, especially in those cases where proposed costs significantly exceed those of other projects that meet the minimum requirements of AHFA's Design Quality Standards and Construction Manual located www.ahfa.com.
 AHFA fully expects that any proposed application submitted will include sufficient other subsidy sources needed to leverage AHFA's limited Housing Credit and HOME Funds.

 AHFA will require a minimum Debt Service Coverage ratio of 1.20:1 (1.05:1 for projects financed with Rural Development funds or with any non-AHFA HUD funds) for Housing Credit development debt financing that would foreseeably result in foreclosure if not repaid.
-AHFA will determine the allowable operating expense based on historic and current

-Housing Credit properties' financial statements.
+AHFA will determine the allowable operating expense based on historic and current Housing Credit properties' financial statements.